AnthonyA28/AnthonyA28.github.io/_posts/Polymers/2024-04-06-Poly_Entanglements.md

 Where $\rho$ is the density, $T$ is the temperature and $G_N^o$ is the plateau modulus.

-All that has to be done is perform rheology on the polymer melt and determine the $G_N^o$ plateau modulus in the [rubbery regime].
+All that has to be done is perform rheology on the polymer melt and determine the $G_N^o$ plateau modulus in the rubbery regime.

-## Determination of entanglement molecular weight by viscosity
+## Computing entanglement molecular weight in liquids

 Another approach is to measure the viscosity of the polymer melt as a function of molecular weight [^Fetters].
 Simply measure the viscosity for a series of polymer melts having different molecular weights.
 The resulting plot will have two regimes, the scaling of viscosity and molecular weight will change at a transition point at a critical molecular weight $M_c$: